UdK-VPT/BuildingSystems/docs/source/introduction.rst

    The Rooftop building, which is designed for placement on the roof of a Gründerzeit building in Berlin (UdK Berlin/TU Berlin contribution to the competition Solar Decathlon Europe 2014)

-**Level of detail (LOD) 1D**: In this case the adaptive building model uses more spatially resolved algorithms and models and also more simulation time for a single building.
+**1D modelling approach**: In this case the adaptive building model uses more spatially resolved algorithms and models and also more simulation time for a single building.
 A typical application is multi-zone-building models, which calculate the heating and cooling energy demand, the air temperatures and air moistures for each thermal zone as well as the air exchange between the single thermal zones of a complex building.
 The Rooftop building in Figure 1.2, for example, has